harry-wilkos/Houtils/README.md

 Edit the `houtils.json` file in the `packages` folder and change the *HOUTILS* entry to the location of the cloned repo

 >[!IMPORTANT]
 >If working with the [parallel](https://github.com/harry-wilkos/Houtils/blob/main/python/houtils/utils/parallel.py) module, some systems refuse to honour the executable stack requested (but seemingly un-needed) by `$HFS/dsolib/libHoudiniUT.so`.
 To fix this, clear the executable flag on that file.
-Linux users can achieve with the `execstack -c` followed by the path to the library.
-Do at your own risk.
+Linux users can achieve with the `execstack -c` followed by the path to the library. **Do at your own risk**.